-This week, we’re discussing the biggest healthcare stories in the news today–and how they affect you–with Dr. William Cooper of the the Gessler Clinic.
+This week, we’re discussing the biggest healthcare stories in the news today—and how they affect you—with Dr. Bill Cooper of the Gessler Clinic.

 William Cooper, D.O. was born in Port Huron, Michigan and moved to Darien, Connecticut during his adolescent years until he graduated high school.
 He then enlisted in the US Navy as a Hospital Corpsman for 6 years and completed his undergraduate degree while attending 11 different colleges.
 Following his commitment in the Navy, he was accepted at Nova Southeastern University College of Osteopathic Medicine and was awarded a full scholarship from the U.S. Army.
 He went on to complete his orthopedic surgery residency at William Beaumont Army Medical Center and Texas Tech University in El Paso, Texas.
 Dr. Cooper fulfilled his obligations with the Army while assigned at Fort Belvoir in Virginia.
 While in the Army, Dr. Cooper was deployed to Afghanistan attached to a small forward surgical team supporting Operation Enduring Freedom.
 He was also privileged to serve as an orthopedic surgery consultant to The White House from 2011-2015.